 - A personalized learning and development roadmap and two individual online coaching sessions after the on-site course;

 - A peer network and exclusive access to a range of leadership development resources.

 The programme works with the Lectica Decision Making Assessment (LDMA), a leading measurement instrument that accurately assesses decision-making skills along six dimensions: (1) cognitive complexity, (2) perspective taking, seeking, and coordination, (3) collaborative capacity, (4) contextual thinking, (5) decision-making process, and (6) coherence.
 The online assessment will be tailored to the organisational setting and responsibilities of each participant, who will explain their approach to a common dilemma in the workplace involving conflicting interests.
-The end result is a customized report that, combined with refl ections and a debriefing, is expected to lead to individualized learning practices to bridge the complexity gap.
+The end result is a customized report that, combined with refl ections and a debriefing, is expected to lead to individualized learning practices towards the next individual growth edge.

 For information on registration, please contact Blanka Bellak at email@example.com or register here.
 For content information and course details, please contact Anne Caspari at firstname.lastname@example.org.